Nancy-Chauhan/Today-I-Learnt/README.md

 ## TIL: 16-03-2021
 Retry and Resiliency:
 Network calls are most likely to fail so putting retry on particular peice of code which is most likely to fail is the apt way.

+## TIL: 18-03-2021
+Database Transaction: A transaction is a unit of work that you want to treat as "a whole."
+It has to either happen in full or not at all.

+ACID = Atomicity, Consistency, Isolation, Durability